Modal verbs are how English expresses obligation, possibility, advice and permission. They’re short, common, and they sit in front of the main verb.

 - No -s in the third person.
 She must go, not she musts go.

-- No “to” before the next verb — have to is the exception.
+- No “to” before the next verb, with have to as the exception.

 - Negatives use “not”: mustn’t, shouldn’t, can’t, won’t.